Global Hope Alliance

 Our Journey

-2008–2009 — Early projects launched through partnerships, helping shape our approach to sustainable, community-led development.
+2009 - 2014: Early projects launched through collaborations with partnering organizations, helping shape our approach to sustainable community-led development focused on projects enabling education.